lukaszjagodka/application-processing-currency-transactions/README.md

 * Adding up all items
 * Finding the largest transaction
 * Download the latest eur/pln course from the NBP API
-* Responsivity is her middle name
+* Responsive is her middle name